microsoftgraph/dotnet-aad-query-sample/README.md

 ### Using the app

-You can query your tenant using the standard MSGraph `$filter`, `$search`, `$orderBy`, `$select` clauses.
+You can query your tenant using the standard OData `$filter`, `$search`, `$orderBy`, `$select` clauses.
 ![Screenshot of the App](docs/app1.png)
 If you double click on a row, a default drill-down will happen (for example by showing the list of transitive groups a user is part of).
 If you click on a header, the results will be sorted by that column. **Note: not all columns are supported**.
-If any Query error happen, it will displayed with a MessageBox.
-You can see the generated URL in the Url textbox.
+If any query error happen, it will displayed with a MessageBox.
+The generated URL will appear in the readonly Url textbox.
 You can Click the graph Explorer button to open the current query in Graph Explorer.